andreas-wagner-dev/object-oriented-learning-journey/blog/Structure_and_Naming_like_a_Pro.md

 **Primary Sources:**

-* **Robert Bräutigam (2017):** **"Happy Packaging\!"**
+* **Robert Bräutigam (2017):** **"Happy Packaging!"**
   * The three golden rules.
   * *Link:* https://javadevguy.wordpress.com/2017/12/18/happy-packaging/
 * **Robert Bräutigam (2017):** **"Next Level Readability (German: Lesbarkeit)"**
   * The philosophy of "Customer Story" coding.
   * *Link:* https://www.informatik-aktuell.de/entwicklung/programmiersprachen/next-level-lesbarkeit.html
 * **Robert Bräutigam (2018):** **"Best way to naming classes and packages in Java"**
-  * Quote: “Model the problem, not the technology\!
+  * Quote: “Model the problem, not the technology!
 Find suitable abstractions straight from the business requirements and hide implementation details, like the fact that you are using MVC.”
   * *Link:* https://softwareengineering.stackexchange.com/a/372121
 * **Robert C. Martin (Uncle Bob):** **"Component Principles"**
   * The theoretical foundations and metrics for coupling (ADP, SDP, SAP) and cohesion (REP, CCP, CRP).